-1. A probationary period of at least five years of full-time service^{} at the rank of assistant professor or higher is required before a candidate is eligible to be awarded tenure.
-It is recommended that the candidate apply at the beginning of the sixth year so that he or she may include a full five years' worth of evidence in the application portfolio.
-However, the earliest time for submission of a portfolio, is during the fifth year.
-These five years of service must be continuous at Clayton State with the following exceptions:

 - a.
+A probationary period of at least five years of full-time service^{} at the rank of assistant professor or higher is required before a candidate is eligible to be awarded tenure.
+The earliest time for submission of a portfolio, therefore, is during the fifth year.
+These five years of service must be continuous at Clayton State with the following exceptions: - a.
 A maximum of two years' interruption because of a leave of absence or part-time service may be permitted, but no probationary credit for the period of an interruption shall be allowed.
 (The BOR Policy Manual allows additional exceptions in certain circumstances.) - b.
 When hiring faculty with especially strong credentials and with experience in tenure track at a professorial rank, Clayton State is permitted by the BOR policy to grant up to three years of credit toward the required five years of probationary service at this institution.
 At Clayton State, three years of credit is granted toward tenure only in cases of extremely exceptional and unique merit.
 The BOR does not allow credit for the purposes of promotion.
 Such credit for prior service toward tenure shall be defined in writing by the President and approved by the BOR at the time of the initial appointment at the rank of assistant professor or higher.

-^{}The term "full-time" within the context of this section refers to service with a one hundred percent workload for at least two out of three consecutive academic semesters.
+The term full-time refers to service with a one hundred percent workload for at least two out of three consecutive academic semesters.